Common Mistakes Made by Applicants

 Apparent Lack of Knowledge of the Medical Profession

 Since you are making a long-term commitment of entering this profession, the Admissions Committee expects applicants to have some knowledge of the nature of daily medical practice as well as the social, economic and political issues surrounding the medical profession.
 There are many issues surrounding patient care that go beyond diagnosis and treatment such as liability insurance, federal or state funding of medical care, research ethics or health insurance systems.

 While there is no template of what should be written on your personal statement.
 However, applicants should be able to express their thoughts and ideas in an organized and meaningful manner.
 Typically, we ask that applicants identify their underlying motivation for a career in medicine, personal qualities they possess that will benefit the profession and their future patients, potential careers goals in medicine, and any components that they wish to highlight or address such as other portions of the application like adverse changes in their academic record or significant learning experiences that may have influenced their development as a human being.

 The Admissions Committee expects improvement on your reapplication.
 Do not submit the same answers to your essays from the previous year.
 There should be new information or experiences over the past year that can be incorporated into a new application.
 Using ‘cut and paste’ indicates a lack of effort.

 Not Retaking the MCAT When the Applicant Knows That Their Score is Not Competitive

-If you know that your MCAT score is far lower than those who are gaining admission, you should consider retaking the test to gain a higher score.
+If you know that your MCAT score is far lower than those who are normally admitted, you should consider retaking the test to gain a higher score.
 This is especially true for those who have only taken it once.